abrandeen/CSx278-Asgn5/README.md

 ## Question 3:
   * A. Kind of, right at the peak times I try to avoid them, but in between classes its usually shorter.
 Grins is very unpredictable though.
-  * B. Yes, they're pretty long when clas lets out and at peak dinner hours.
+  * B. Yes, they're pretty long when class lets out and at peak dinner hours.
   * C. No, the lines are always long at certain times, but I never know which will take the longest.

 ## Question 4: